 Performance: Rachel Aggs, Peaches, Catriona Shaw, Verity Susman, Ginger Brooks Takahashi, William Wheeler

-Six performers are pushing towards a paradigm shift in the future.
-They are following the score “To Valerie Solanas and Marilyn Monroe in Recognition of their Desperation,“ which the composer Pauline Oliveros wrote in 1970 after reading the text “Scum Manifesto“ by Valerie Solanas (who is also known for shooting Andy Warhol).
+Six performers are following the score “To Valerie Solanas and Marilyn Monroe in Recognition of their Desperation” which the composer Pauline Oliveros wrote in 1970 after reading the text “Scum Manifesto“ by Valerie Solanas (who is also known for shooting Andy Warhol).

 The work poses the question of the possibilities and limits of a politics of musical and filmic forms.
 Can sounds, rhythms and light produce queer relations?
 Can they become revolutionary?